OsoSan01/RecipesAnywhere/README.md

 [Recipes Anywhere](https://github.com/OsoSan01/RecipesAnywhere)

 ## Goals

     -Having an MVP by the end of the week.
     -Manage to have a full operating web app with CRUD functions.
     -Have fun doing a project that is relatable or interesting for me.

 ## Tools
--Node.js
+*Node.js
- -I used express at the start.
-However, I decided to start a new project without the express structure -MongoDB/Mongoose:
+    *I used express at the start.
+However, I decided to start a new project without the express structure

+*MongoDB/Mongoose:
-    -For managing the data base and schemas.
+    *For managing the data base and schemas.

- -CSS
+ *CSS
-     -Used mainly bootstrap but added some aditional CSS to make it look better -JS
+     *Used mainly bootstrap but added some aditional CSS to make it look better

+ *JS
-    -Only added this to handle the buttons to add elements on a list (more user friendly) -Oauth  from Google
+    *Only added this to handle the buttons to add elements on a list (more user friendly)

+*Oauth  from Google
-     -Authentication to let a user have their own data.
+    *Authentication to let a user have their own data.

 ## Over view of the app